scottbez1/splitflap/README.md

 # Current Status
 [You can download the **latest stable release** from the official 'releases' page.](https://github.com/scottbez1/splitflap/releases/latest)

-Releases have been tested and used to produce working units, but as this is a DIY project, there may always be minor issues and/or incomplete documentation.
+Releases have been tested and used to produce working units, but as this is a continuously evolving open-source project, there may always be minor issues and/or incomplete documentation from time to time.

 | Component | Status | Notes |
 | --- | --- | --- |